Piciorus-Ovidiu-Mihai/daily-calories-management-android/README.md

 Layouts can be inflated and incorporated into Activities and Fragments, allowing you to create consistent and visually appealing user interfaces.

 ## 📷 Preview
-🏹This application has
+Here are some pictures of the application divided per sections.

-* ⚒️ The register and login functionality implemented with Firebase
+* The register and login functionality implemented with Firebase

 <p align="center">
   <img src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/dcm-login-screen.png">
   <img src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/dcm-register-screen.png">
 </p>

-* ⚒️ Fragments for each page and Constraint Layout for arranging all components in the view
+* Fragments for each page and Constraint Layout for arranging all components in the view

 <p align="center">
   <img src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/dcm-menu.png">